grmontpetit/odl-mdsal-cup-example/README.md

 ## Karaf integration

 * Modify the controller/opendaylight/commons/opendaylight/pom.xml file and add the following line in the properties section:
-// The 02-cup.xml is the configuration file located in the cup-config project.

 ```xml
 <config.cup.configfile>02-cup.xml</config.cup.configfile>
 ```